JUB-Yoush/home/src/routes/blog/ft-w24.md

 Expensive japanese journal with PAPER SOLD SEPERATLEY that I've always really wanted and found one at not a horribly expensive price.
 Although I struggle to find things to write in it?
 All my journaling and todo-list-ing is done in org mode, so I usually just make a todolist in the hobonichi on weekends.

 It's so pretty though.
-I feel like one of those bullet journal girls.
+I feel like one of those idyllic bullet journal "study with me" girls dispite how hard my goblin aura prevents me from feeling so.

-I've *almost* filled one page! 🦧

 ## [Appletoast Shirt](https://everpress.com/-encore-1)

 Cool shirt!!!
 Appletoast makes sick art (check out my github pfp)!!!
 Guitars look cool!!!
 This shirt is cool!!!

 I've worn it THREE TIMES and nobody has complemented it, you're all fake.

 ## What an eclectic collection of nouns